-Students must be aware of and adhere to the NESA requirements for both the Preliminary Year and Higher School Certificate components of their Record of School Achievement (RoSA).
-Certain courses and patterns of study, as outlined in this Handbook, must be followed to secure the Higher School Certificate component.
+Students must be aware of and adhere to the NESA requirements for both the Year 11 and Higher School Certificate components of their Record of School Achievement (RoSA).
+Certain courses and patterns of study, as outlined in this Handbook, must be followed to secure the Higher School Certificate credential.